Dinoosauro/tiktok-to-ytdlp/README.md

 Download the extension by following the instructions you can find in [the extension README](./extension/README.md).
-Then, change the conversion options (if you want to), and click on the button to start the conversion
+Then, change the conversion options (if you want to), and click on the button to start the conversion.
+The extesion will take care of everything else.

 ### From the console